Daghall/nostradamus/README.md

 ---
 ##### `options`

-An options object that only has one settings: `repeat`.
+An options object that only has one setting: `repeat`.

 Setting this to `false` will reset `Math.random` when the value(s) have been exhausted.
-Has no effect on `function` predictions, since it resets as soon as the function returns something falsy.
+Has no effect on `function` predictions, since it resets as soon as the function returns something `falsy`.

 ### `isPredicting()`